ThalesGroup/chaos-engine/docs/markdown/hardening.md

 ### Chaos Engine Source Code

-If you build your own Chaos Engine images make sure that your source code was downloaded from official[Gemalto repository in GitHub](https://github.com/gemalto).
+If you build your own Chaos Engine images make sure that your source code was downloaded from official [Gemalto repository in GitHub](https://github.com/gemalto).

 ### Docker Images